Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: SMG, propagator zeros, and bound-state formation

 As for the \ZZWY\ model itself, no such strong-coupling expansion is available.
 The technical reason why such an expansion is not feasible is that the multi-fermion interactions contain hopping terms.
 In order to study whether or not the conjectured bound states exist one must therefore resort to numerical methods.

 Let us recap the (conjectural) situation with regard to zeros of $\car(p)$ in the ZZWY model.
-The mechanism of bound state formation offers a natural escape route from the ghost states that would otherwise be associated with propagator zeros in the SMG phase.
+The mechanism of bound-state formation offers a natural escape route from the ghost states that would otherwise be associated with propagator zeros in the SMG phase.
 We conjecture that the set $\{\x_I,\c_I,\cb_I\}$ forms a complete set of interpolating fields.
 Apart from the original elementary fermion fields of the model: the edge-A fields $\x_I$ and the edge-B fields $\c_I$, this set includes composite fields $\cb_I$.
 The fields $\{\c_I,\cb_I\}$ can pair up to form massive Dirac fermions in the SMG phase.
 The addition of the composite fields $\cb_I$ thus eliminates the propagator zeros found if we use only the edge-A and edge-B elementary fields.

 Once the two-point functions of the set $\{\x_I,\c_I,\cb_I\}$ are free of propagator zeros, and provided that the additional conditions stated in the next section are satisfied, the generalized no-go theorem applies.
 Then the spectrum in each charge channel must be vector-like, and thus new doublers must appear.
 Notice that the theorem does not provide any information about which interpolating fields from our complete set generate massless states, nor on the location of any new degeneracy points that might occur in the Brillouin zone.
-One possibility that is clearly compatible with the mechanism of bound states formation is that the elementary edge-B fields $\c_I$ together with the composite fields $\cb_I$ generate massive states only.
-In that case, the new doublers must be generated by the edge-A fields $\x_I$.
+One possibility that is clearly compatible with the mechanism of bound-state formation is that the elementary edge-B fields $\c_I$ together with the composite fields $\cb_I$ generate massive states only, and the new doublers are generated by the edge-A fields $\x_I$.
+In this case it may turn out that the smaller set that consists of the edge-A fields $\x_I$ only already comprises a complete set of interpolating fieds free of propagator zeros in the SMG phase.
 Such a behavior would in fact resemble the spectrum of the edge-A fields in the strong-coupling limit discussed in Sec.~\ref{slimit} and App.~\ref{HpSlim} below.
-We stress, however, that we have no concrete knowledge about the actual situation, and that other scenarios might be possible as well.